heysarver/auth-api/EMAIL_SETUP.md

 2. **Rate Limiting**
    - Email sending is rate-limited by better-auth
-   - Additional MailerSend rate limits apply
+   - Additional SendGrid rate limits apply

 3. **Domain Verification**
-   - Always verify your sender domain in MailerSend
+   - Always verify your sender domain in SendGrid
    - Use SPF, DKIM, and DMARC for email authentication

 ## 📝 API Endpoints